-We send our teams out five days a week for Canyon Hikes.
+We send our teams out five days a week for Adventure Hikes.
 This year, we’ve noticed ticks appearing earlier than usual.
 Additionally, with more and more coyote sightings being reported, you’ll want to take extra precautions for your furry friend.

 Use these following tips to make the experience the best as possible for you and your dog!

 Avoid these dangers when hiking with your dog

 Before you hit the trails with your pup, consider these 5 things your dog might encounter and how to be best prepared.

 Living in Southern California, we’re used to the warm weather for 8 months of the year.
 However, in the summer months, temperatures can reach up to 100 degrees in the sun and dogs don’t regulate body temperature as well as humans.
 Overheating can lead to heatstroke and potentially death (yes, we said it, your dog can die from heatstroke).
 To keep your pup cool, bring lots of water, stay in the shade, take breaks as needed and use a cooling vest (like this one from Ruff Wear).
 If your dog